10 Real MCP Server Use Cases for Personal Productivity

 We wrote a full walkthrough of this setup: Using Claude as your MCP-powered grocery assistant.

 Full disclosure: LystBot is our product.
 But this is genuinely the use case that made me understand why MCP matters for normal people, not just developers.
+It's an mcp server for personal use that doesn't require you to think about APIs.
+If you're curious about the technical side, we wrote about building a list app with an API-first approach.

 2. File system management